 About Phytic Acid

-Phytic acid or phytate, also known as IP-6 or Inositol Hexaphosphate, is basically the ‘storage form’ of the mineral phosphorus.
-It is mostly found in plant seeds including beans, legumes, nuts, whole grains, etc. while tubers, roots, and certain other veggies may contain in small amounts.
-Phytic acid is known to be associated with the sprouting of seeds and work as a potent source of energy throughout the process.
+Phytic acid or phytate, also known as IP-6 or Inositol hexaphosphate, is the mineral phosphorus’s ‘storage form.’
+It is mainly found in plant seeds, including beans, legumes, nuts, whole grains, etc., while tubers, roots, and other veggies may contain small amounts.
+Phytic acid is associated with the sprouting of seeds and works as a potent energy source throughout the process.
 During sprouting, the enzyme phytase works directly on the phytic acid to degrade it and release phosphorous, which is essential for the germination as well as the growth of seeds.

 Foods High In Phytic Acid

-Before digging deeper into the fact that how phytic acid can benefit our health, let’s take a look at some foods that are significantly high in this phytochemical.
+Before digging deeper into how phytic acid can benefit our health, let’s look at some foods significantly high in this phytochemical.
 Not all of them contain phytic acid in equal amounts.
-Rather, the acid content varies from one item to another massively.
+Instead, the acid content varies massively from one item to another.
 So, here is the list of plant-derived foods that are rich in phytic acid:

-When it comes to the richest sources of phytic acid, different types of seeds certainly top the chart.
-According to the evidence of several studies, as much as 7% dry weight of all sorts of seeds is attributable to phytic acid, which is certainly the highest concentration.
-For example, a 100 gram serving of sesame seeds holds almost 5.4 grams of phytic acid.
-Other varieties, such as flax seeds, sunflower seeds, rape seeds, linseeds, etc. also have the component in more or less same amounts.
-For maximum nutritional benefits, one should soak seeds and dry-roast them before consumption.
+Different types of seeds certainly top the chart regarding the wealthiest sources of phytic acid.
+According to the evidence of several studies, as much as 7% of the dry weight of all sorts of seeds is attributable to phytic acid, which is undoubtedly the highest concentration.
+For example, a 100-gram serving of sesame seeds holds almost 5.4 grams of phytic acid.
+Other varieties, such as flax seeds, sunflower seeds, rape seeds, linseeds, etc., also have the component in more or less the exact amounts.
+One should soak dry-roasted seeds for maximum nutritional benefits before consumption.

 Nuts are placed in the second position in the list of top phytic acid-rich natural food items.
-There is a wide range of nuts and this acid can form up to 3% of their dry weight.
-As per sources, a serving of 100 grams of almond contains approximately 9.4 grams of phytic acid.
-The amount becomes 6.7 grams and 5 grams in the case of walnuts and cashews respectively.
-Make sure that you soak and / or toast your favorite nuts before snacking them on.
+There is a wide range of nuts, and this acid can form up to 3% of their dry weight.
+As per sources, a serving of 100 grams of almonds contains approximately 9.4 grams of phytic acid.
+The amount becomes 6.7 grams and 5 grams for walnuts and cashews, respectively.
+Ensure you soak and toast your favorite nuts before snacking them on.

-A wide variety of beans (black beans, kidney beans, pinto beans, soy beans, navy beans, cowpeas, broad beans, and so forth) are available in the market and their phytic acid content lies anywhere between 2% and 3% of their dry weight.
-A 100 gram serving of cowpeas contains around 3 grams of the phytochemical while the same serving of broad beans offers 1.7 grams of it.
-On the other hand, 100 grams of black, pinto and kidney beans can provide nearly 2.4 grams of phytic acid.
-To make the most of these beans, you must soak them in warm water overnight and cook the next morning.
+A wide variety of beans (black beans, kidney beans, pinto beans, soybeans, navy beans, cowpeas, broad beans, and so forth) are available in the market, and their phytic acid content lies anywhere between 2% and 3% of their dry weight.
+A 100-gram serving of cowpeas contains around 3 grams of the phytochemical, while the same serving of broad beans offers 1.7 grams of it.
+On the other hand, 100 grams of black, pinto, and kidney beans can provide nearly 2.4 grams of phytic acid.
+To make the most of these beans, you must soak them in warm water overnight and cook the following day.

 The outer bran layers of grains are enriched with phytic acid.
-Hence, while choosing grains for embracing phytic acid, you should opt for the whole grains instead of the refined ones.
-These include wheat bran, rice bran, brown rice, wild rice, whole wheat, oats, barley, corns, rye, and so on.
-It has been seen that a serving of 100 grams of wheat bran has 7.3 grams of phytic acid to offer.
-In the case of rice barn, wild rice and oats, the amounts will become 2.6 grams, 2.3 grams, and 0.4 grams respectively.
+Hence, when choosing grains to embrace phytic acid, you should opt for whole grains instead of refined ones.
+These include wheat bran, brown rice, wild rice, whole wheat, oats, barley, corn, rye, etc. It has been seen that a serving of 100 grams of wheat bran has 7.3 grams of phytic acid to offer.
+The amounts of rice barn, wild rice, and oats will become 2.6 grams, 2.3 grams, and 0.4 grams, respectively.
 Pre-soaking whole grains before intake will help you take maximum nutrition out of them.

-Potatoes are also quite rich in phytic acid.
-The best thing about phytate in potatoes is that it remains absolutely intact even after cooking, baking, roasting or frying.
+Potatoes are also exceptionally rich in phytic acid.
+The best thing about phytate in potatoes is that it remains intact even after cooking, baking, roasting, or frying.

 Apart from these, other common fruits and vegetables also contain phytic acid or phytate in small amounts.